Frequently asked questions

 Run options

-I have an assay where the barcode and UMI don’t fit the format of -x technology string.
+I have an assay for which the barcode and UMI don't fit the format of the -x technology string.
 What do I do?

 Quality check